fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-chat.md

 ## Limitations

-- Microsoft Teams Rooms on Windows with a Pro license can't use chat when they join webinars and town halls as a presenter.
+- Microsoft Teams Rooms on Windows with a Pro license can't use chat when they join meetings as a presenter.

 ## Related topics